Which Is Better for Your Business: SEO or PPC?

 - Generating long-term ROI: While SEO requires the expertise to create a quality site and SEO-friendly content, this strategy doesn’t entail paying for every click.
 Once your site is up and running, you’ll see substantial ROI.

 - Scaling your keyword reach: You can also scale the number of keywords for which you rank more cost-effectively than you could with PPC.
 You’ll need to generate strong content for each new keyword, but you won’t have to pay for each new ad click.

 - Ranking for keywords with high CPC: Some keywords have an incredibly high cost-per-click (CPC), even over $100.
 With SEO, you can still reach the first page of the search results for those keywords without paying a high CPC.

 - Optimizing your site for UX: Your website serves as a critical touchpoint for your brand.
 Integrating SEO into your marketing strategy encourages you to make your site user-friendly and helpful.

 However, SEO also has a few cons.

 SEO takes longer than PPC to see results.
-You also need expertise in many different areas, including content marketing, web development and design, and link-building.
+You also need expertise in many different areas, including content marketing, web development, and design, and link-building.

 To keep your site optimized, you will need to update it regularly.
-SEO doesn’t require the consistent payments of PPC, but this strategy still involves a continual investment.
+SEO doesn’t require consistent payments of PPC, but this strategy still involves a continual investment.

 When to use PPC